Home security seems like a complex topic, but it’s essentially a combination of two components:

 Changing your Monitoring Type

-You can change your monitoring type at any time.
 To change your monitoring status:

 - In the Ring app, open the menu.

 - Tap Monitoring.

 - Choose the new type of monitoring you want.

 - If you enable Professional Monitoring, you will be prompted to choose a Primary and Secondary Contact and a Verbal Password.